grpc/proposal/A104-xds-ecds.md

 - In the xDS composite filter (see [A103]), as part of the configuration of the filter to choose based on the match criteria.

+In order to support that second case in a general-purpose way, we will change the interface for defining xDS HTTP filters such that when a filter parses its config, it may return an indication of any ECDS resources that it may require, even transitively.

 ### Validation of `ExtensionConfigSource` Proto

-ECDS is configured via an [`ExtensionConfigSource` proto](https://github.com/envoyproxy/envoy/blob/0685d7bf568485eb112df2a9c73248cb8bfc1c37/api/envoy/config/core/v3/config_source.proto#L266).
+In both LDS and in the composite filter, ECDS is configured via an [`ExtensionConfigSource` proto](https://github.com/envoyproxy/envoy/blob/0685d7bf568485eb112df2a9c73248cb8bfc1c37/api/envoy/config/core/v3/config_source.proto#L266).
 The presence of this message will indicate that ECDS should be used, but gRPC will not actually use any of the fields inside of this proto, each for different reasons:
 - [config_source](https://github.com/envoyproxy/envoy/blob/0685d7bf568485eb112df2a9c73248cb8bfc1c37/api/envoy/config/core/v3/config_source.proto#L267):
   We will use xDS federation (see [A47]) to determine what server to fetch the resource from based on the resource name, so there is no